exoriente/aptdepends/readme.md

 In this example the packages mentioned are required to run the excellent python development tool `pyenv` ([link](https://github.com/pyenv/pyenv)) on Ubuntu.
 `pyenv` is not available by default as a `deb` package.
-Installing the packages using `apt-get` ot `apt` will also do the job, but will mark each package as manually installed, making it harder to identify and remove them if you don't need them anymore.
+Installing the packages using `apt-get` or `apt` will also do the job, but will mark each package as manually installed, making it harder to identify and remove them if you don't need them anymore.

 ## Current status